simplicitesoftware/docker/README.md

 In this case you can directly run a **server image** either with:

-- `-v <path to the template Git repository>:/usr/local/template:ro` to mount the template repository located **outside** of the container
+- `-v <path to the template Git repository>:/usr/local/template:ro` to read-only mount the template repository located **outside** of the container
 - `-e GIT_URL=<Git URL of the template repository>` to clone the template repository **inside** the container

 When starting for the first time, the container will create the webapp from the template repository (after cloning it when it is located inside the container).